 Anchor Bay has amassed some of the greatest horror film writers and directors to bring to you the anthology series, "Masters of Horror".
-For the first time the foremost names in the horror film genre have joined forces for the series consisting of 13 one-hour films each season.
-Written by
+For the first time, the foremost names in the horror film genre have joined forces for the series consisting of thirteen one-hour films each season.

 When I saw "Cigarette Burns" it felt as though I was watching a great horror feature film.

 This was definitely the best "Masters of Horror" episode.
 Just when I thought John Carpenter had "lost his eye" for the genre.
 This one is a classic.

 I was totally creep-ed out by this one.
 The story was very involving and Udo Kier was fantastic as usual.